-Established in 1987, IMAGES FESTIVAL is the longest running and most influential moving image festival in Canada.
-Our ON SCREEN program is an annual survey dedicated to contemporary artist’s film and video presented in a cinema context and to moving image in all its forms.
+Established in 1987, Images Festival is one of the most enduring and respected platforms in the world for the exhibition and discourse of independent film and media art.
+Our ON SCREEN program is an annual presentation of contemporary film and video in a cinema context that explores the moving image in all its forms.

-Images presents work that counters dominant mainstream narratives and provides alternative ways of thinking and seeing that expands the understanding of media art through our programming and education-based initiatives.
+Images presents work that counters dominant mainstream narratives and forms and provides, through hybrid curatorial and educational programs, alternative ways of thinking and seeing that expand our understanding of media art.

-Images Festival will consider works that have been completed in the last three years, including short, mid-length and feature films.
+Images Festival will consider works that have been completed in the last three years (from 2017–present), including short, mid-length and feature-length films.
 Artists maintain final edit and copyright control.

-Images Festival will accept student works that have been completed in the last academic year (2019/2020) for consideration in our annual International Student Showcase program, which is programmed by students and/or recent graduates.
-The work must not exceed 20 minutes in length in order to qualify.
+Images Festival will accept student works that have been completed in the last three years (from 2017-present) for consideration in our annual International Student Showcase, which is a shorts program curated by an individual or a collective of students and/or recent graduates as part of the festival.
+The work submitted must not exceed 20 minutes in duration in order to qualify.

 Student artists and filmmakers can submit a maximum of two submissions/works.
 If there are multiple submissions, only the first two works submitted by each student will be reviewed.

-PLEASE NOTE: Student works may NOT be entered into both the Student and On Screen Competition programs.
+PLEASE NOTE: Student works may NOT be entered into both the Student and On Screen categories.

 Submissions to the student program (a maximum of two works per artist) are exempt from the entry fee.
 See STUDENT SUBMISSION ELIGIBILITY.